-In 1943 in Jankowo-Skarbowo a 33-year-old merchant Mendel and a 28-year-old cobbler Chaim who used to hide in Jankowo were killed by military policemen from the police station in Miastkowo.
-According to residents’ accounts gathered on 17 August 2017, they came from Nowogród.
+In 1943 in Jankowo-Skarbowo a 33-year-old merchant Mendel and a 28-year-old cobbler Chaim who used to hide in Jankowo were killed by the military policemen from the police station in Miastkowo.
+According to the local residents’ accounts gathered on 17 August 2017, they came from Nowogród.
 Their bodies were buried together in the field.
 They were probably killed on the same day.
 The grave is located on a private field.

 In 1970s residents of Jankowo and surrounding villages testified as a part of an investigation into the case (case files no DS 164/69).

 Franciszek W. (S 164/69), a testimony from 14 August 1971: